Get insider access

 2.0

-Just like over the HDMI ARC port, only Dolby Digital surround sound is supported over Optical.
-However, as this is the most common surround sound format, you'll find plenty of content, especially in streaming platforms or Blu-rays.
-The unsupported DTS format isn't widely available on its own; it's the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.
+Like over the HDMI ARC port, only Dolby Digital surround sound is supported over Optical.
+However, as this is the most common surround sound format, you'll find plenty of content, especially on streaming platforms or Blu-rays.
+The unsupported DTS format isn't widely available on its own; it's the fallback for the higher-quality DTS-HD MA found on many Blu-ray discs.

 Connectivity